liquibase/liquibase-redshift/README.test-harness.md

     it and add the test files that you would like tested).

 #### Troubleshooting notes
-- If IDE doesn't allow you to run LiquibaseHarnessSuiteIT as test class, mark test/groovy folder as test classes folder in your IDE
+- If your IDE doesn't allow you to run LiquibaseHarnessSuiteIT as a test class, mark test/groovy folder as test classes folder in your IDE